 - Anticipate risks and create contingency plans

-The next phase (execution) typically begins with a project kickoff meeting where the project manager outlines the project objectives to all stakeholders involved.
-Before that meeting happens, it is crucial for the project manager to do the following:
+The next phase, execution, typically begins with a project kickoff meeting where the project manager outlines the objectives to all involved stakeholders.
+Before that meeting happens, the project manager must do the following:

-- Set a common goal for everyone.
-Lay out what needs to get done and by when.
+- Establish the vision and deliverables: Set a common goal for everyone.
+Plan out what needs to get done and by when.

-- Identify team and set roles: Who does what?
-Create a list detailing this and include contact info for easy communication.
+- Identify your team and set roles: Who does what?
+Create a list and include contact info for easy communication.

-- Develop initial project plan: Have a plan in place but finalize details with your team at the kickoff.
+- Develop the initial project plan: Have a plan in place, but finalize details with your team at the kickoff.

-- Identify potential risks and bottlenecks: Prep the team for potential roadblocks and have a process in place so that these possible problems can be taken out quickly.
+- Identify potential risks and bottlenecks: Prep the team for potential roadblocks and have a process in place to solve these problems quickly.

 - Establish logistics for team communication: How will you update each other?
-Establish a consistent process (daily, weekly meetings) and determine the technology for it.
+Establish a consistent process (daily and/or weekly meetings) and determine the technology for it.

-- Choose work process or project management methodology: Establish the best practices your team will follow.
+- Choose the work process or project management methodology: Establish the best practices your team will follow.

 - Decide which tools you’ll use: Ensure everyone has the proper tools and knows how to use them.

-- Schedule the kickoff meeting: Entire team and stakeholders must be there, even if via video conference or phone.
+- Schedule the kickoff meeting: The entire team and stakeholders must be there, whether that’s in person or virtually.

-- Set the agenda and prepare the slides for the meeting: Send the agenda ahead of the meeting, so everyone can prepare accordingly, and provide the slides after the meeting for reference.
+- Set the agenda and prepare the slides for the meeting: Send the schedule ahead of the meeting so everyone can prepare accordingly, and provide the slides for reference afterward.

 The execution phase

-As previously mentioned, a kickoff meeting is held to mark the official start of the execution phase.
+As previously mentioned, a kickoff meeting marks the official start of the execution phase.
 A kickoff meeting agenda might look something like this: